How To Edit The Milky Way

 In this tutorial, I show many techniques to enhance your Milky Way images.
 As with any image there are many ways that you can achieve your desired outcome.
 There are many ways to achieve outcomes in post processing and this tutorial is a guide only.
-The steps don’t necessarily need to be used on all images and there isn’t a set order things need to be completed.
-This tutorial will give you tips and tricks to achieve certain effects in your Milky Way images, we suggest you try them and modify them to suit your style of imagery.
+The steps don’t necessarily need to be used on all images.
+There isn’t a set order things need to be completed.
+This tutorial will give you tips and tricks to achieve certain effects in your Milky Way images.
+We suggest you try them and modify them to suit your style of imagery.

 In this tutorial, we use Photoshop for greater control.
 We also use Luminosity Masks for much greater control over the areas we are effecting.